Key4ce/Websitepanel/README.md

+We have moved to SolidCP,
+Many more commits and fixes have been made there since this WebsitePanel 2.1.0.944 source.

+Please visit: https://solid.com for more information

 # Websitepanel

 WebsitePanel is a complete portal for Cloud Computing Companies and IT Providers to automate the provisioning of a full suite of Multi-Tenant services on Windows servers.
 The powerful, flexible open source WebsitePanel platform gives users simple point-and-click control over Windows Server applications including IIS 8.5, SQL Server 2014, MySQL 5, Exchange 2013, Sharepoint 2013, Lync 2013, Webdav, Microsoft RemoteApp and Hyper-V2 Deployments.